hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 LSM-Trees can be compressed better and create smaller files on the disk than B-Trees.
 B-Trees can create fragmentation because of split pages.

+Most ot SSDs use un interned log structure algorithm to turn random writes into sequential writes on the low level chip.

+Still lower write amplification is a benefit on SSDs.